 1. PLASTIC CONTAINERS

 Create more shelf space by using magnets in small containers so they can be easily placed on the fridge door.
 Customize them further by adding pretty labels on the container.

 2. FRIDGE LINERS

 Line the fridge with plastic wrap to prevent it from getting messy with spills.
 You can easily remove it and replace them later on.

 Recycle and reuse an egg carton by placing them in one of the door shelves so that sauce bottles can stand upside down.
 Clever!

 4. SLIDE OUT BASKETS

-Organize your items with slide out baskets which since it will turn out to be very beneficial for you when you’re looking for a certain ingredient.
-Plus, you can avoid forming heaps with these!
+Organize your items with slide out baskets which will turn out to be very beneficial for you when you’re looking for a certain ingredient.
+Plus, you can avoid the food heaps with these!

 5. SMART SPOTS

-Boy, do I just love this infograph!
-It shows you sneaky and clever spots which you might have not thought off yet to store certain items and other great tips like keeping meat products on the bottom shelves to avoid drips and more.
+Boy, do I love this infographic!
+It shows you sneaky and clever spots which you might not have thought off yet to store certain items and other great tips for keeping meat products on the bottom shelves to avoid drips and more.